-This article provides a list of the most popular web browsers, along with a brief overview of each and links to more information.
+This article lists the most popular web browsers, a brief overview, and links to more information.

 What is a web browser?

-Web browsers allow users to access information provided on pages and sites by clicking on hyperlinks.
-Most web browsing tools are available to download for free via the internet or your favorite app store.
+Web browsers allow users to access information on pages and sites by clicking on hyperlinks.
+Most web browsing tools can be downloaded for free via the internet or your favorite app store.

 List of the Most Popular Web Browsers

-The list of the most popular web browsers changes from time to time as software companies continuously compete for the top position.
+The list of the most popular web browsers occasionally changes as software companies compete for the top position.
 Following is a list of the most popular web browsers at the time of this writing, with a brief description of each.

 Google Chrome is developed and distributed by Google.
 It combines a minimal design with sophisticated technology to make the internet faster, safer, and more accessible.
 It runs on computers, laptops, tablets, and mobile devices.
 It is available to download for free.

-In addition, there are numerous browser extensions available in the Google Play Store.
+In addition, numerous browser extensions are available in the Google Play Store.
 Most are available for free, but some have a nominal charge.
 These extensions can significantly extend Chrome’s capabilities.

 I use Google Chrome almost exclusively due to its speed, stability, and ease of use.
 Learn more about Google Chrome.

 Microsoft Windows Internet Explorer, abbreviated IE or MSIE, is a graphical website browser developed by Microsoft.
 It is included as part of the Microsoft Windows line of operating systems.
-It used to be the most widely used browser since 1999 but lost its market share to Chrome recently.
+It used to be the most widely used browser since 1999 but recently lost its market share to Chrome.

 It provides improved navigation through tabbed browsing, web search right from the toolbar, advanced printing, easy discovery, reading and subscription to RSS feeds, and much more.
 Microsoft Internet Explorer is available for free.